MoseleyBioinformaticsLab/GOcats/doc/tutorial.rst

    | cytoskeleton | cytoskeleton;cytoskeletal                |
    +--------------+------------------------------------------+

-We'll imagine this file is located in the home directory and is called "cell_locations.csv."
+We'll imagine this file is located in the home directory and is called ``cell_locations.csv.``

 Download the Gene Ontology .obo file
 ------------------------------------

-The go.obo file is available here: http://www.geneontology.org/page/download-ontology.
+The ``go.obo`` file is available here: http://www.geneontology.org/page/download-ontology.
 Be sure to download the .obo-formatted version.
-All releases of GO in this format as of Jan 2015 have been verified to be compatible with GOcats.
-We'll assume this database file is located in the home directory and is called "go.obo."
+All releases of GO in this format as of Jan 2015 have been verified to be compatible with `GOcats`.
+We'll assume this database file is located in the home directory and is called ``go.obo.``

 Extract subgraphs and create concept mappings
 ---------------------------------------------

-This is where GOcats does the heavy lifting.
-We'll assume GOcats was already installed via pip or the repository was already cloned into the home directory (refer to :doc:`guide` for instructions on how to install GOcats).
+This is where `GOcats` does the heavy lifting.
+We'll assume `GOcats` was already installed via pip or the repository was already cloned into the home directory (refer to :doc:`guide` for instructions on how to install `GOcats`).
 We can now use Python to run the :func:`gocats.gocats.create_subgraphs` function.
-We can also specify that we only want to parse the "cellular_component" sub-ontology of GO (the "supergraph namespace"), since we are only interested in concepts of this type.
-Although it is redundant, we can also play it safe and limit subgraph creation to only consider terms listed in "cellular_component" as well (the "subgraph namespace").
-Run the following if you hav installed via pip (if running from the Git repository navigate to the GOcats directory or add this directory to your PYTHONPATH beforehand).
+We can also specify that we only want to parse the *cellular_component* sub-ontology of GO (the ``supergraph_namespace``), since we are only interested in concepts of this type.
+Although it is redundant, we can also play it safe and limit subgraph creation to only consider terms listed in *cellular_component* as well (the ``subgraph_namespace``).
+Run the following if you hav installed via pip (if running from the Git repository navigate to the `GOcats` directory or add this directory to your PYTHONPATH beforehand).

    .. code:: bash

       python3 -m gocats create_subgraphs ~/go.obo ~/cell_locations.csv ~/cell_locations_output --supergraph_namespace=cellular_component --subgraph_namespace=cellular_component

-The results will be output to ~/cell_locations_output.
+The results will be output to ``~/cell_locations_output``.

 Let's look at the output files
 ------------------------------

-In the output directory (i.e. ~/cell_locations_output) we can see several files.
+In the output directory (i.e. ``~/cell_locations_output``) we can see several files.
 The following table describes what can be found in each:

    +--------------------------------+---------------------------------------------------------------------------------------------------+
    |          File Name             |                                       Description                                                 |